 Paint Tools and Equipment

-Have a roll of paper towels, old newspapers, a bag to dispose of used towels, a screwdriver or paint key to remove the paint can lid, a stepladder, a stepstool, and a damp lint-free rag.
+Have a roll of paper towels, old newspapers, a bag to dispose of used towels, a screwdriver (or paint key) to remove the paint can lid, a stepladder, and a lint-free rag.

 As painting continues, spills and splatters may occur.
 Be sure to wipe them up quickly while they are easiest to remove.
 If not, there also is a risk of stepping in the spill and tracking it around the room.